National Facility for Genome Engineering & Disease Modelling

 The pilot call for Access for the National Facility for Genome Engineering and Disease Modelling (Call ID: 24-GEDM-PILOT) will be open from the 10th of June 2024 to the 31st of December 2024 and will involve 2 rounds of evaluation (September 2024 and January 2025).

-Download the 24-GEDM-PILOT open call in pdf.
+Download the 24-GEDM-PILOT open call and the 24-GEDM-Pilot Amendment I in pdf.

 Details: